WRONG 'UN SHOWS

 Shows continue sporadically through 2014 – Dates, a preview and information are listed at the Red Ladder site.

-Wrong 'Un is now up and running.
-A one-woman musical, featuring Ella Harris in the acting role and Justin Audibert as Director.
+Wrong 'Un has been put to bed after several years of exhaustive touring.
+A one-woman musical, initially featuring Ella Harris in the acting role and Justin Audibert as Director.
 Essentially the play is the story of Annie Wilde, a Lancashire suffragette, with songs and jokes peppering Annie's story-telling.

 Ella is brilliant.
 She lives and breathes the narrative, turning it from a script into something both intimate and powerful.
 She's an amazing actor.
 Justin's been brilliant, too - all through the rehearsal process he was picking apart the lines, chopping things around, choreographing the story.
 I'm still a little in awe of the theatrical process – especially in how much of it is collaborative.